cds-snc/gcds-docs/src/en/components/input/use-case.md

   thumbnail: /images/common/components/preview-input.svg
   alt: Input component shows two cascading greyed boxes above a blank text input field with a cursor icon in it.
 The boxes represent the input's label and hint message.
   state: published
-translationKey: "input"
+translationKey: 'input'
 tags: ['inputEN', 'usage']
 permalink: /en/components/input/
-date: "git Last Modified"
+date: 'git Last Modified'
 ---

 Take a look at what inputs do to see if they fit the problem you're solving for.
 Then select the best input type for the use case you need to meet.